ember-learn/guides-source/guides/release/components/looping-through-lists.md

 ```

 We're using the `submit` event on the form itself here rather than adding a
-`click` event handler to the button since is about submitting the form as a
+`click` event handler to the button since it is about submitting the form as a
 whole.
 We also updated the `input` tag to instead use the built in `<Input>`
 component, which automatically updates the value we pass to `@value`.
 Next, lets
 add the component class: